Built Upon the Rock

 Galatians 3:1; 5:7

 You foolish Galatians!
 Who has bewitched you?
 Before your very eyes Jesus Christ was clearly portrayed as crucified. ...You were running a good race.
 Who cut in on you to keep you from obeying the truth?

 Note how Paul responds with some anger when he discovers what was going on:

 I am astonished that you are so quickly deserting the one who called you to live in the grace of Christ and are turning to a different gospel — which is really no gospel at all.
 Evidently some people are throwing you into confusion and are trying to pervert the gospel of Christ.

-If Paul wrote this letter from Ephesus, then the “so soon” represents only one year.
-If, on the other hand, he wrote this letter from Corinth, the “so soon” would mean about three years.
+If Paul wrote this letter from Ephesus, then the “so quickly” [or “so soon”] represents only one year.
+If, on the other hand, he wrote this letter from Corinth, the “so quickly” would mean about three years.
 In either case, it did not take long for the devil to sidetrack the Galatian Christians from the pure gospel of grace.